 Metropolitan Mortgage Corporation understands that applying for a home mortgage can be an overwhelming prospect.
-That’s why our team wants to be your advocate from the time you start thinking about buying a home, all the way to getting your keys in hand.
-Our mortgage bankers understand the process of loan processing, and are here to walk you through the eight steps involved with getting your loan.
+That’s why our team is here to support you from when you start thinking about buying a home to getting your keys in hand.
+As mortgage bankers, we understand the loan process and are here to walk you through the eight steps of getting your loan.

 The primary consideration of a mortgage loan is this: how much can you afford?
 Lenders have a wide range of what they consider “affordable”; your job is to figure out a payment level that’s comfortable for you.